OlBlueEyes/GeoLinker/README.md

 - **Node-Link Structuring**

-  - Assigns `start_node` and `end_node` IDs to each road Link via spatial joins and proximity filtering.
+  - Assigns `Source` and `Target` IDs to each road Link via spatial joins and proximity filtering.

 - **Map Matching Engine**